 “Linares is a great champion, and the fight was good for the fans and everybody,” agreed Lomachenko after the fight.

-Linares gave a solid accounting of himself, in no danger of quitting like Lomachenko’s previous opponents.
+Linares gave a solid accounting of himself, in no danger of quitting like Lomachenko’s four previous opponents.
 But he could never leverage his full power against Lomachenko, resorting at times to rabbit punches and low blows in his inability to slow Lomachenko down.

 Lomachenko suffers first knockdown of his career in fifth round

 Following a sensational fifth round in which he landed on Linares at will, Lomachenko got a little too comfortable, and as a result he paid for it.
 He came straight at Linares, who was ready for him with his best weapon.
 The Venezuelan veteran landed the right hand on the button.
 He popped Lomachenko, knocking him off his feet and sitting down hard, resulting in the first knockdown of his career.

 After the fight, Lomachenko said Linares was a good fighter and admitted he relaxed a little bit in the sixth round “and he caught me.”

 Lomachenko wasn’t seriously hurt, but would he be shaken up enough mentally for Linares to move in?
 Not the case.
 Lomachenko showed he’s got grit in the face of adversity.
 He immediately reset, refocused, and put the knockdown behind him, going right back to work.
 It had to be demoralizing to Linares to be unable to capitalize on the opportunity.

 In the tenth round, Lomachenko found the opportunity he was looking for.
 He blasted Linares to the head with a flurry of shots.
 Linares had to lift his guard to catch them, leaving his body open.
 Lomachenko hit the bigger man with the perfect left hook to the body.
 Everyone watching flinched in their seats watching Linares go down.
 Linares barely made his feet beating the count, but the referee wisely waved off the fight.